-^{} The actual amounts reported on this schedule do not agree with the amounts reported on the Statement of Revenues, Expenditures, and Changes in Fund Balance for the following reasons:
+^{} The actual amounts reported on this schedule do not agree with the amounts reported on the Statement of Revenues, Expenditures, and Changes in Fund Balance for the following reason:

-- Amounts on that schedule include the financial activity of the Special Reserve Fund for Other Than Capital Outlay, in accordance with the fund type definitions promulgated by GASB Statement No. 54. - Revenues for Medi-Cal Billing Option and Medi-Cal Administrative Activities are presented as federal revenues in this schedule, while these amounts have been reclassified as local revenues in the Statement of Revenues, Expenditures, and Changes in Fund Balance.
+[•] Amounts on that schedule include the financial activity of the Special Reserve Fund for Other Than Capital Outlay, in accordance with the fund type definitions promulgated by GASB Statement No. 54.